 Since its inception in 1950, The Virginia Dare Award has annually awarded financial stipends to college students in recognition of academic achievement.
 The Award selection criteria requires that the student be an undergraduate student in good academic standing in a Food Science or related program.
 By means of course work, academic projects, research, internships, part time or summer employment in the food industry the student needs demonstrate a strong interest in a future career in Food Science.
 Virginia Dare has a strong commitment to food science education, and therefore the intention of the Award Program is to encourage students to study food science that will lead to successful careers in the field.

 These scholarships are available to entering SEBS juniors, seniors and graduate students majoring in Food Science, Nutritional Science or Environmental and Business Economics and enrolled in the upcoming academic year.
 The scholarships are based on food industry interest or experience, achievement, character and financial need.
 For application information visit :http://www.sebs.rutgers.edu/sfa/current/easternfrostedfoods.asp

 This scholarship is given to an incoming Junior or Senior student at SEBS who has demonstrated an interest in the sciences as well as the fine or performing arts.
-Preference is given to a food science major.
-The awardee is selected by the Chairperson of the Food Science Department, a senior faculty member of the Mason Gross School of the Arts, and members of the Solberg family.
+Preference is given to a Food Science major.
+The awardee is selected by the Chairperson of the Food Science Department, a senior faculty member of the Mason Gross School of the Arts, Assistant Dean of SEBS Scholarship Program and members of the Solberg family.

 C. DAVID H. AGANS SCHOLARSHIP